RaphielGang/Telegram-Paperplane/README.md

  - `.spam number string`:          Spams the string n times

  - `.exec`:                        Execute a python command

+ - `.help`:                        Get a link to this readme

+ - `.killme(incoming)`:            If your bot senses it, it will reply a funny message, try it out

+ - `.paste string`:                Sends the string to hastebin and gets the link

  - `.asmon n`:                     Turns on Anti-Spam Handler to mute a person on group for 2d, if 'n' messages exceeded